Life Help: Student Emergency Resources

-ECHO is concerned about the health and safety of our clients and volunteers.
-Therefore, we are taking new temporary precautionary measures due to coronavirus.
+ECHO is concerned about the health and safety of their clients and volunteers.
+Therefore, they are taking new temporary precautionary measures due to coronavirus.

 Clients will not be doing their own shopping.
 Instead:

 2. Clients can call 507-345-7508 for an appointment time

-3. A volunteer will call back to determine your dislikes, allergies, etc.
+3. A volunteer will call back to determine clients' dislikes, allergies, dietary restrictions, etc.

-4. Your cart will be ready for you to pick up at the door at your appointment time.
+4. The cart will be ready for clients to pick up at the door at the scheduled appointment time.

-DELIVERY OPTION: ECHO recognizes that there is a segment of the population who needs extra food for their diet but cannot access the food shelf during regular operating hours because they lack transportation.
+ECHO DELIVERS OUTREACH PROGRAM OPTION: ECHO recognizes that there is a segment of the population who needs extra food for their diet but cannot access the food shelf during regular operating hours because they lack transportation.
 For residents in this situation, ECHO will start offering delivery of food supplies to those individuals who ask for the service.
-Call our client line at 507-345-7508 if you need help.
+Call the client line at 507-345-7508, if you need help.

 They appreciate your patience and cooperation during this time.
 Please answer the phone when their volunteer calls you and show up at your scheduled appointment time to pick up your food.
 They will do their best to get you the food that you can use.

 Provides federal food support program enrollment assistance and information about food support, screening and application assistance.
 Provided by Second Harvest Heartland and the University of Minnesota Extension.